HomeOnMars/projektoOmnijo/OmniCentro/Lingvo.md

 set to gradually replace English in the next 16 years in all RdO official documentations and communications.

-One would think that this random order is surely gonna cause massive civil unrest, but by that time the people are already getting used to the <span style="color:Beige">Queen</span>'s ridiculous style;
+One would think that such random order is surely going to cause massive civil unrest, but by that time the people have already gotten used to the <span style="color:Beige">Queen</span>'s ridiculous style;
 plus, they also have the chaotic implementation of her new UBI (universal basic income) policy to worry about.